 I would be happy to discuss this with you on my radio show.
 Please contact me at TruthJihad(at)gmail[dot]com and we will set up an interview ASAP.

-Posted by Kevin Barrett on July 18, 2016, With 10562 Reads Filed under Middle East, Of Interest.
+Posted by Kevin Barrett on July 18, 2016, With 10604 Reads Filed under Middle East, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.